mack-gallagher/mack-gallagher/README.md

 Hi, I'm Mack.

-Here to learn and improve!
+Here to learn and get better!